What's an Omniglot?

 American Sign Language

-Beginner — Grades K through 3 / Grades 3 through 5
+Backpackers (Beginners) — Grades K through 5

 Taught using games and interactive activities—and without reading and writing—this class introduces children to the most essential signs for getting started with American Sign Language.
 Students will emerge from this class with a new way of expressing themselves and a better understanding of Deaf culture.
+We are still working on hiring a new ASL instructor.
+If you're interested in this class, please send an email to info@omniglotsri.com, and we'll let you know when we've found a teacher.

 Adult Classes

-Spanish | American Sign Language | Italian | Korean
+Spanish | German | American Sign Language | Italian | Korean | French

 Spanish